 Loneliness has never been heartwarming.
 All the simple things in our lives gradually became more difficult and the loneliness grew greater.
-In 2008, almost one year after my father’s death, my country, Iran, went under the economic sanctions due to the nuclear energy issue.
+In 2008, almost one year after my father’s death, Iran, went under the economic sanctions due to the nuclear energy issue.
 Like all the Iranians, these economic sanctions also affected our small family, as if the history of my family with the contemporary history of my country had crossed paths, and met in the intersection of agony.

 With each day passing and with the new sanctions, the economy of our small household was brought down to the lowest, and life had become harder due to Iran’s economic inflation.
-In fact, these strategic and power-seeking games of the statesmen, directly affected the society and the people of the country.
+In fact, these strategic and power-seeking games of the both sides statesmen, directly affected the society and the people of the country.
 Unfortunately, people had to pay a serious price for these games.